Presidency of Harry S. Truman

 Truman proposed an ambitious domestic liberal agenda known as the Fair Deal.
-However nearly all his initiatives were blocked by the conservative coalition of Republicans and conservative Southern Democrats.
+However, nearly all his initiatives were blocked by the conservative coalition of Republicans and conservative Southern Democrats.
 Republicans took control of Congress in the 1946 elections after the strike wave of 1945–46.
 Truman suffered another major defeat by the conservative coalition when the 80th Congress passed the Taft–Hartley Act into law over his veto.
 It reversed some of the pro-labor union legislation that was central to the New Deal.
 When Robert A. Taft, the conservative Republican senator, unexpectedly supported the Housing Act of 1949, Truman achieved one new liberal program.
 Truman took a strong stance on civil rights, ordering equal rights in the military to the disgust of the white politicians in the Deep South.
 They supported a "Dixiecrat" third-party candidate, Strom Thurmond, in 1948.
 Truman later pushed for the integration of the military in the 1950s.
 During his presidency, fears of Soviet espionage led to a Red Scare; Truman denounced those who made unfounded accusations of Soviet sympathies, but also purged left-wing federal employees who refused to disavow Communism.

 When Communist North Korea invaded South Korea in 1950, Truman sent U.S. troops to prevent the fall of South Korea.
-After initial successes, however, the war settled into a stalemate that lasted throughout the final years of Truman's presidency.
+After initial successes, the war settled into a stalemate that lasted throughout the final years of Truman's presidency.
 Truman left office as one of the most unpopular presidents of the twentieth century, mainly due to the Korean War and his then controversial decision to dismiss General Douglas MacArthur, resulting in a huge loss of support.
-In the 1952 election Eisenhower successfully campaigned against what he denounced as Truman's failures: "Korea, Communism and Corruption".
+In the 1952 presidential election, Eisenhower successfully campaigned against what he denounced as Truman's failures: "Korea, Communism and Corruption".
 Nonetheless, Truman retained a strong reputation among scholars, and his public reputation eventually recovered in the 1960s.
 In polls of historians and political scientists, Truman is generally ranked as one of the ten greatest presidents.